paulguitart/tascam_us-428/README_IOStation.md

 # PreSonus IOStation MIDI Remote

-`PreSonus_IOStation.js` maps the IOStation's FaderPort V2-style control surface to Cubase MIDI Remote.
-The IOStation adds audio features to the FaderPort V2 hardware; this script handles the control surface.
+`PreSonus_IOStation.js` maps the IOStation's FaderPort 2 control surface to Cubase MIDI Remote.
+The IOStation combines that surface with a separate ASIO audio interface in the same chassis; this script handles only the MIDI control surface.
 Its MIDI behavior and port names match the PreSonus FP2, so the script intentionally keeps `PreSonus FP2` input/output detection.
 The original Christian & Werner script is preserved in `example_code/PreSonus_FaderPort_Werner.js` for reference.

 ## Included